thinkloop/sorted-collection/README.md

 ## Contributing

-Send a pull request for any changes you recommend.
+Send a GitHub pull request for any changes you recommend.
 Please add or update unit tests for any new or changed functionality.

 ## Release History